Jayant-Projects/Atliq_Grand_Hospitality_Analysis/README.md

 ## Project Conclusion

 This Power BI report analyzes three months' worth of booking data, providing actionable insights to the revenue team while incorporating standard hospitality metrics.
 The report includes clear recommendations for improving the pricing model and implementing cost-cutting strategies.
-This work is instrumental in assisting AtliQ Grands in improving revenue and regaining market share.
+This work is instrumental in assisting AtliQ Grands in enhancing revenue and regaining market share.

 As a result of the insights gained from this project, the revenue team at AtliQ Grands anticipates regaining 20% of their lost revenue and market share in the next month.